Garden Advice

 A sturdier Christmas tree base can be the solution to many of your problems.
 It would be best to carefully choose not only your tree, but the base it comes with– the heavier it is, the less likely it is to be knocked over.
 Consult with your supplier at the time of buying or simply add additional weight yourself.

-You can always make it prettier by covering it with a holiday-themed piece of cloth, solving two issues at once- your cat will not have access to the water bucket or base and you will not see it either.
+You can always make it prettier by covering your Christmas tree with a holiday-themed piece of cloth, solving two issues at once- your cat will not have access to the water bucket or base and you will not see it either.
 If you can also secure the top of your tree to a beam or a hook in the ceiling, do it.

 You may also like: